-Phase two of the project - extensively refurbishing the 1981 Walsh Building - will begin once the Clinical Services Building is completed.
+Phase two of the project involves extensively refurbishing the Walsh Building.

 The 8,000m² Walsh Building will house non-public functions — academic offices, bio-materials, biosciences open laboratory, dental technology labs, faculty administration (including the Dean's office), graduate space, histology, molecular-bio sciences space, postgraduate areas, simulation labs, staff and student common rooms and seminar rooms.

-The Walsh Building will also house a Southern District Health Board hub clinic and a Research and Intramural staff-practice clinic
+It will also house a Southern District Health Board hub clinic and a Research and Intramural staff-practice clinic.

 An atrium of 1800 m2 will link the Walsh Building and new Clinical Services Building – and will be 'the heart' of the facility, used by patients, students and staff, Mr Perry says.